jamestklo/cs540coding/matLearn/readme_ordinal_regression.txt

 The only requirement is that the class labels remain ordinal e.g. c1 < c2 < c3 < ... < cK.
 For example c1=-1 < c2=1, would work seamlessly in the current model: please see demo2_ordinal_regression for details.

+3) addBias: add a bias column to design matrix

 B. Collaboration
 Compare using different regression models with different datasets on matLearn_ordinal_regression: please see 1st and 3rd demo in Setup: